yandex-cloud/docs/en/_includes/ip-fqdn-connection.md

-When creating a VM, it is assigned an IP address and a host name (FQDN).
-You can use this data to access a virtual machine via SSH.
+When a VM is created, it is assigned an IP address and hostname (FQDN).
+This data can be used for SSH access.

+You can make a public IP address static.
+For more information, see the section [[!TITLE]](../compute/operations/vm-control/vm-set-static-ip.md).